Cyril-Meyer/NoduLoCC2026-Classification-Contest/README.md

     * Batch size = 4, 8 or 16 depending on model parameters number
 * Use `TF2-Pred.ipynb` to select models to keep
 * `CM-Eval.ipynb` is provided for final prediction with example on the training dataset for the organizers.
+  * 4 models are used as an ensemble
   * The ensemble strategy is made to maximize detection of nodule which seems more important in a medical assisting idea.
+    * Decision = average of 4 model > 25% ?

 ## How to use it for the evaluation part ?
 A.K.A. the section for the contest organizers.

 As no evaluation script where provided, I wrote a single function `predict` in the notebook `CM-Eval.ipynb`.
-This function take an original image as provided in the contest, preprocess it, predict the class and return a boolean with the prediction.
+This function take an original image as provided in the contest, preprocess it, predict the class and return a boolean with the prediction and a confidence score (with also raw predictions).

 ## Is it good code ?